gchq/stroom-docs/content/en/docs/glossary.md

 The stepper will not write data to the file system or stream stores.

+## Transport Layer Security (TLS)

+TLS is the evolution of Secure Sockets Layer (SSL) and refers to the encryption of traffic between client and server.

 ## Tracker

 A Tracker is associated with a {{< glossary "Processor Filter" >}} and keeps track of the {{< glossary "Stream" "Streams" >}} that the Processor Filter has already processed.